-Tito Puente (1923-2000), “El Rey de los Timbales” or “The King of Latin Music,” was a Puerto Rican New Yorker whose career as a timbales player, songwriter and record producer spanned the formative eras of both Latin Jazz and Salsa.
+Tito Puente (1923-2000), “El Rey de los Timbales” or “The King of Latin Music,” was a New York Puerto Rican whose career as a timbales player, songwriter and record producer spanned the formative eras of both Latin Jazz and Salsa.
 Puente, of Puerto Rican descent, was known for sounding very Cuban.

-Puente means “bridge” in Spanish and he really was a bridge between jazz and Latin music, and between Cuban and Puerto Rican music.
+Puente means “bridge” in Spanish and he really was a bridge between Jazz and Latin Jazz, and between Cuban and Puerto Rican music.
 He was a dancer before he became a musician.
 Tito was very entertaining because he danced the timbales, and the music he made was for dancers.
 He brought a lot of people together.

 The Latin Gene Krupa

 Tito’s musical idol was jazz drummer Gene Krupa who is remembered for his work with swing legend Benny Goodman and for developing the modern drum kit.
 Tito loved the way Krupa seemed to go completely insane during a drum solo.
 Krupa’s reckless abandon became part of Tito’s own stage persona.

 It fits the music actually because many Latin music traditions come from West African and Central African religious ceremonies where being overcome with religious ecstasy is part of the tradition.